scottwittenburg/gitlab-ci-tests/README.md

-Github (gitlab-ci-tests) has a custom package repository which is cloned and used to allow us to force full hashes to change in a controlled and predictable way, which lets us test whether the use of the per-PR mirrors is working as expected, which seems to be the case.
+Github (gitlab-ci-tests) has a custom package repository which is cloned and used to allow us to force full hashes to change in a controlled and predictable way, which lets us test whether the use of the per-PR mirrors is working as expected.